clojure/clojure/doc/datalog.markdown

 Clojure Datalog supports an in memory relational database format, implemented in clojure.contrib.datalog.database ([here](http://github.com/richhickey/clojure-contrib/blob/master/src/clojure/contrib/datalog/database.clj)).
 It supports relations (tables) with named columns and simple hash based indexes.
 At the present time it does not support any integrity constraints (perhaps later).

-Tables are build with `make-database`, like this:
+Tables are built with `make-database`, like this:

     (make-database
           (relation :employee [:id :name :position])